-A 14-bed locked unit for adult men who have an acquired / traumatic brain injury and experience complex behavioural, psychiatric and emotional difficulties.
+A 14-bed inpatient care and rehabilitation unit for adult men who have an acquired/traumatic brain injury and who experience complex behavioural, psychiatric and emotional difficulties.

 Tallis unit is a specialist admission and stabilisation unit for adult men with a formal psychiatric or neurological diagnosis of brain injury that may have resulted in cognitive deficits or behavioural changes that in turn require neurobehavioural treatment in an in-patient setting.

 We support the most challenging patients and engage them in their journey of recovery

 The staff on Tallis are expert at de-escalating verbal and physical aggression while increasing engagement to improve daily-living and independence.
 Their objective is to move patients to a placement of least restriction, and optimise their ability to re-integrate to community.

 We support men who are aged over 18 and have:

 Our unit environment is designed to support the therapeutic and social needs of our patients, and includes;